SethosII/minimum-spanning-tree/README.md

 Prim's algorithm:
 * store neighbors in adjacency list
-* track vertices in binary heap
+* track vertices in binary or fibonacci heap